 It’s all too tempting to fall into an ‘as and when’ approach to internal comms.
-This means that:
+This means that colleagues:

-- Colleagues only receive company updates when something big happens.
+- Only receive company updates when something big happens.

-- Colleagues are more likely to miss useful communications because they don’t expect them frequently.
+- Are more likely to miss useful communications because they don’t expect them frequently.

-- Colleagues feel less engaged with your organization and its values.
+- Feel less engaged with your organization and its values.